-DAG & Peace Parks Foundations, Mozambique
+DAG & Peace Parks Foundation – Mozambique

-PPF has therefore approached DAG to establish a similar operation in their national parks.
-Focusing on Limpopo National Park while training scouts and setting up operation centres in all other reserves.
-This is currently underway.
+Peace Parks Foundations (PPF) subsequently approached DAG to establish a similar operation in their national parks.
+The initial focus was on the Limpopo National Park while at the same training scouts and setting up other FOB in other reserves.
+This is an ongoing process.

 Contributions from the tour enables further conservation efforts throughout the region with Dyck Advisory Group Conservation Trust and the local communities.